fwilliams/numpyeigen/README.md

  single line of code.
 A set of scripts to integrate with other build systems will be included in the future.

 ### Minimal Dependencies
-NumpyEigen only requires the system to have a valid C++ compiler and a running Python interpreter with version > 3.0.
+NumpyEigen only requires the system to have a valid C++ 14 (or later) compiler and a running Python interpreter with version >= 2.7.

 NumpyEigen uses [pybind11](https://github.com/pybind/pybind11) under the hood which is included as a submodule.
 Don't forget to `git clone --recursive`!